-Ellen Selkie, MD, MPH, is a Clinical Lecturer in Adolescent Medicine at the University of Michigan.
+Ellen Selkie, MD, MPH, is an Assistant Professor in Adolescent Medicine at the University of Michigan.
 Dr. Selkie earned her MD and MPH from the University of Wisconsin School of Medicine and Public Health and trained in Pediatrics at the University of Minnesota.
-She also completed fellowships in Adolescent Medicine and Leadership Education in Adolescent Health (LEAH) at Seattle Childrens and the University of Washington.
+She also completed fellowships in Adolescent Medicine and Leadership Education in Adolescent Health (LEAH) at Seattle Children's and the University of Washington.

-Dr. Selkie’s research at CHEAR seeks to understand how adolescents use digital technology in both prosocial and antisocial ways, and how peer interactions through social media may impact health outcomes in the adolescent and young adult populations.
-In particular, her work examines:
+Dr. Selkie’s research at CHEAR seeks to understand how adolescents use digital technology in both prosocial and antisocial ways, and how peer interactions through social media may impact health and wellbeing in adolescent and young adult populations.
+Her current work examines predictors and consequences of adolescent peer communications on social media through a mixed-methods approach.

 MPH, University of Wisconsin, 2009